-- 1. Competent authorities should be able to obtain, or have access in a timely fashion to, adequate, accurate and up-to-date information on the beneficial ownership and control of companies and other legal persons (beneficial ownership information) that are created in the country, as well as those that present ML/TF risks and have sufficient links with their country (if they are not created in the country).
+- 1. Competent authorities should be able to obtain, or have access in a timely fashion to, adequate, accurate and current information on the beneficial ownership and control of companies and other legal persons (beneficial ownership information47) that are created48 in the country.
 Countries may choose the mechanisms they rely on to achieve this objective, although they should also comply with the minimum requirements set out below.
-Countries should utilise a combination of mechanisms to achieve the objective. - 2.
-As part of the process described in paragraph 1 of ensuring that there is adequate transparency regarding legal persons, countries should have mechanisms that: - (a) identify and describe the different types, forms and basic features of legal persons in the country; - (b) identify and describe the processes for: (i) the creation of those legal persons; and (ii) the obtaining and recording of basic and beneficial ownership information; - (c) make the above information publicly available; - (d) assess the money laundering and terrorist financing risks associated with different types of legal persons created in the country, and take appropriate steps to manage and mitigate the risks that they identify; and - (e) assess the money laundering and terrorist financing risks to which their country is exposed, associated with different types of foreign-created legal persons, and take appropriate steps to manage and mitigate the risks that they identify
+It is also very likely that countries will need to utilise a combination of mechanisms to achieve the objective. - 2.
+As part of the process of ensuring that there is adequate transparency regarding legal persons, countries should have mechanisms that: - (a) identify and describe the different types, forms and basic features of legal persons in the country. - (b) identify and describe the processes for: (i) the creation of those legal persons; and (ii) the obtaining and recording of basic and beneficial ownership information; - (c) make the above information publicly available; and - (d) assess the money laundering and terrorist financing risks associated with different types of legal persons created in the country.